What's New in The Museum

 Plus, it's more economical than the full museum, with half day, full day, and evening family options.

-A Full Sized Dinosaur Skeleton Comes to The Museum this Fall!
+A Full Sized Dinosaur Skeleton Comes to The Museum!

-This Fall an iconic full sized dinosaur skeleton comes to Traveling Dinos in an extraordinary FIRST for the museum and a Major exhibit addition.
+An iconic full sized dinosaur skeleton comes to Traveling Dinos in an extraordinary FIRST for the museum and a Major exhibit addition, we welcome The Velociraptor Encounter!

 With the arrival of what they say is the final chapter of Jurassic World this past June, plus over the summer the ground breaking documentary series of Prehistoric Planet on Apple TV, and PBS' Nova: The Dinosaur Apocalypse, and continual dino discoveries, kids and not just a few adults are dinosaur interested and obsessed.
 We're delighted to help with that, with an incredible museum visit in your building!